Architecture

 gem | tGBP | The underlying asset.
 Pulled in on mint, paid out on redeem.
 Backs supply 1:1. |

 pip | Price oracle | Returns the current NAV price.
-Poked off‑chain on a regular cadence; the rising price is the accrual mechanic. |
+Poked off-chain on a regular cadence (currently weekly); the rising price is the accrual mechanic. |

 act | Market gate | Open/halt windows for mint and burn, the fee bps (bpsin / bpsout), cooldown, and capacity. |

-adm | Treasury | Issuer registry — which addresses may issue / smelt (privileged supply ops). |
+adm | Treasury | Issuer registry: which addresses may issue / smelt (privileged supply ops). |

-cop | Compliance guard | The pass(address) check applied to every user‑facing call.
-For wstGBP it inherits the ban list from the underlying gem (tGBP) via tGBP’s isBanned — there is no separate wstGBP list. |
+cop | Ban-list screen | The pass(address) check applied to every user-facing call.
+For wstGBP it inherits the ban list from the underlying gem (tGBP) via tGBP’s isBanned; there is no separate wstGBP list and no allowlist. |

 flo | Output conduit | Where redemption settlement flows.
 For wstGBP this is the token itself (no separate conduit). |